Parts

 if (name === '$foo') {

-console.log('foo connected', addedElement)
+console.log('foo connected', element)

-console.log('foo disconnected', removedElement)
+console.log('foo disconnected', element)

 }